-Calibration software, open the exported TIFF file.
+- Click on the dropper icon in the Color section of the Tone & Color panel (see page 132), and click on one of the light gray patches in the target.
+This will neutralize the image. - Using the Export feature, export your photo as a TIFF, selecting the Camera Calibration color space from the pop-up under the file type option.
+(See page 229 if you need help with exporting photos from Photo RAW.) - Using X-Rite's ColorChecker Camera Calibration software, open the exported TIFF.
 The app should find and align the target; if so, click the Create Profile button, and save the exported profile.
 If it doesn't find the target, follow the guidelines in the software to help improve your chances with a new photo. - In Photo RAW, go to the Develop module with a photo created with the camera you profiled.
 In the Tone & Color panel, click on the Import Profile item in the Camera Profile pop-up menu.
 Find the exported profile and choose Open.
 Your profile is now installed.